wangf1978/DumpTS/README.md

 # What is DumpTS?
 DumpTS is a simple utility tool to process the multimedia files packed into main-stream multimedia container formats, which provides these kinds of features:

-- Extract and repack the elementary stream data or PSI sections data from *TS, ISOBMFF and Matroska* file
+- Extract and repack the elementary stream data or PSI sections data from *TS, ISOBMFF, Matroska and MMT/TLV* file
-- Show media information of elementary streams, *ISOBMFF* box and *Matroska EBML* element
+- Show media information of elementary streams, *ISOBMFF* box, *Matroska EBML* element and *MMT/TLV* packet/message/table/descriptors.
 - Re-factor a *TS* stream file in place
 - Extract some elementary streams, and reconstruct a partial *TS* file
 - Provide some utility features for *ISOBMFF* file reconstruction